hibri/hibri.github.io/_posts/2019-06-08-the_testing_pyramid.md

 ---

 Any new change to the software we build has risk.
 To reduce risk, we build quality into our software development process.
 Automated Tests are a fundamental part of building quality in.
-We can't deliver faster without the safety rails of automated tests.
-Automated tests provide quick feedback on if we are building it right, and if we are building the right thing.
+We need to build quality in order to go faster.
+Automated tests  are the safety rails that allow us to go faster.
+Automated tests provide the crucial quick feedback on if we are building it right and if we are building the right thing, as we go faster.

 Different types of tests are needed to give fast feedback and we need to maintain the right balance of the different types of tests.
 Getting this balance right helps get fast feedback, to deliver faster.